I’ve Entered My “Eat, Pray, Love Era” & I’m Not The Only One

 She wrote: “your treasure — your perfection — is within you already.
 But to claim it, you must leave the busy commotion of the mind and abandon the desires of the ego and enter into the silence of the heart.”

-As the old adage goes “wherever you go, you take yourself with you”.
-You don’t have to travel hundreds of miles from home to realise that using whatever skills you have to support other people is the way to ground yourself.
+As the old adage goes “wherever you go, you take yourself with you.”
+You don’t have to travel hundreds of miles from home to realize that using whatever skills you have to support other people is the way to ground yourself.
 And, perhaps you shouldn’t.
 Start with yourself, with the people you encounter and the society you participate in.

 That is also the ultimate message delivered by bell hooks in her seminal text All About Love: love is ultimately the service of others.
 And that’s a message worth heeding in a world that feels ever more like it’s closing in on us, a world where finding ways to do things that serve others in meaningful ways is ever more important.